stanleycyang/Newsby/README.md

 ### Testimonials

 >"Love what you're doing at StanleyCYang.
-This course has been truly life changing"
+This course has been truly life changing"<br />
->Jonathan Fung, CEO of ASKLegit
+>- Jonathan Fung, CEO of ASKLegit

 >"I was working in tech without any understanding of programming.
-Now I am able to manage my engineers much more efficiently and even contribute to our codebase!"
+Now I am able to manage my engineers much more efficiently and even contribute to our codebase!"<br />
->Arpit Jain, President of Happiness2Others
+>- Arpit Jain, President of Happiness2Others

->"It's amazing that I was able to improve my engineering skillset taking this course."
+>"It's amazing that I was able to improve my engineering skillset taking this course."<br />
->Kevin Yang, Founder of Chocolatey Club
+>- Kevin Yang, Founder of Chocolatey Club

 ### Influences

-I started coding when I was playing MMOPRG (Massive multiplayer online role-playing game) because I dreamed of owning my own gaming website.
+My name is Stanley and I started coding when I was playing MMOPRG (Massive multiplayer online role-playing game) because I dreamed of owning my own gaming website.

 I was looking for developers to help me build a platform.
 Most of them were unwilling to help or wanted a ton of money.

 I was struggling to be a full-stack developer learning slowly day-by-day.
 I was trolling the web for any great resources to learn how to code.
 I ended up spending a ton of money to buy programming books from Amazon.

 Finally, I was given a paid opportunity to code.
 This gave me a ton of confidence to move forward with my life.
 When I started my corporate career, I was also able to begin leading major web projects.
 Then my life was changed when I was given as opportunity to teach web technologies at a startup in Santa Monica.
-I fell in love with helping people change their lives and make the jump into tech.
+I fell in love with helping people change their lives.

-Whether you are an experienced developer or you are just starting out, [this course](https://www.stanleycyang.com/) will help you expand your skillset and increase your payscale!
+Whether you are an experienced developer or you are just starting out, [this course](https://www.stanleycyang.com/) will help you **expand your skillset and increase your payscale!**

 ### Installation